OmronAPAC/Omron_LD_ROS_Package/README.md

 ### Installation

-This tutorial assumes that you have installed catkin and sourced your environment.
+This readme assumes that you have installed catkin and sourced your environment.
 If you installed catkin via apt-get for ROS melodic, your command would look like this:
 ```
 source /opt/ros/melodic/setup.bash
 ```